zackbaker/k8_argo_test/README.md

 screen kubectl -n argo port-forward deployment/argo-server 2746:2746 screen kubectl -n argocd port-forward deployment/argocd-server 8080:8080
 ```
-- Then go to [local host on port 2746](http://localhost:2746) to access argo workflow
-- And go to [local host on port 8080](http://localhost:8080) to access argo CD

 - Next we will find our password
 ```bash